ans-group/docs.ukfast.co.uk/source/security/phishing/launchcampaign.md

    .. title:: Phishing as a Service
    .. meta::
       :title: Phishing as a Service | UKFast Documentation
-      :description: Guidance on Phsihing solutions from UKFast
+      :description: Guidance on Phishing solutions from UKFast
       :keywords: security, email, phishing, alerts, blocking, hacking, ransomware, protection
 ```